Student-centric advice and objective recommendations

 What is a low GPA for law school?

 Law schools are a generally selective group of graduate schools, but it’s important to note that there is wide variation in selectiveness among different law schools.
-While top-rated schools such as Yale and Harvard might admit students with close to a 4.0, others such as Southern Illinois University, admit students with a lower-end GPA of 2.7.
+Top-rated schools such as Yale and Harvard usually admit students with close to a 4.0 GPA.
+Others, such as the Thomas Jefferson School of Law in San Diego, admit students with a lower-end GPA of 2.8.

 So, as you can see, one law school’s low GPA is another’s high GPA.
 It’s a good idea to look at the average admitted GPA of each school you’re considering, and apply to schools where your GPA falls in the higher percentile, middle percentile, and lower percentile.